Monirul-Islam-Mahmud/Alternative-Bank-Credit-Score-Prediction/README.md

 # Alternative-Bank-Credit-Score-Prediction
-I have been working on Alternative Bank Credit Score Prediction under the supervision of Professor Nova Ahmed at Design Inclusion &amp; Access Lab.
+I have been working on Alternative Bank Credit Scores using six different datasets to reduce the burden of Banks and Credit Loan takers.
+I have used four different feature selection techniques named Lasso Regularization L1, Fisher Score, Information Gain, and Kendall's Tau in this project and compared their result.
+Based on the result, I've found that the Fisher score can be the best choice for credit score.
+Lastly, we have implemented SHAP, Permutation Feature importance and Morris Sensitivity Analysis to interpret the model's decision.